Seeing Assistant Go - user manual

 Other advanced settings.

-• Announce positioning accuracy changes: Enabled by default.
+• Announce positioning accuracy changes: Disabled by default.
 Not only does it announce the current positioning accuracy after a change, but it also announces the accuracy value.

 • Use system geocoding: Disabled by default.
 When turned on, the "Where am I" function will work based on information from Apple maps (on iOS) or Google maps (on Android).
 Turning on this switch may be useful in areas where Apple or Google maps provide better address information than OpenStreetMap.